jbwharris/scrobblerad.io/README.md

 - MediaSession controls, so you can easily switch between stations using the media controls on your keyboard
 - Song and artist data filtered using Web Scrobbler's [Metadata Filter](https://github.com/web-scrobbler/metadata-filter)
 - Additional filtering to ensure the best possible scrobble data to submit
-- Album data from LastFM API
+- Album data from LastFM and MusicBrainz API
 - Apple CarPlay support
 - Mobile swipe navigation
 - Light and Dark Mode support